cmpsc100-allegheny-college/yard/README.md

 ##### remove

 `remove` gets rid of an object from your `inventory`.
-You first use the name of the object, then you give the amount of objects you want to delete (If no amount is given then 1 is removed).
+You first use the name of the object, then you give the amount of objects you want to delete (if no amount is given then 1 is removed).
 If you give an amount higher then you have, all objects are removed.

 ```
 remove Tomato 2